 Signed photographer consent form(s) (PDF)

 Entrants may submit up to ten* photos for jury deliberation.
 The photos must be high-resolution at 300 dpi.
-Accepted file formats: .jpg and .tif.
-Collages are not accepted.
+Accepted file format: .jpg.

 Additional photo requirements: